Steven Ma: TV career

-1993-2003
+1993–2003

 In 1993, Ma signed a per series contract with TVB and portrayed minor roles in various television dramas.
 In 1994, Ma was cast as the supporting character Dr. Stephen Chan Cheuk-yiu in the fourth instalment of the popular legal drama File of Justice series.
 The drama was a popular success, and Ma gained his first footstep into TVB series.
 His portrayal of the intelligent Hong-hei Emperor in the 1998 remake of the popular wuxia novel The Duke of Mount Deer garnered even more interest from critics and producers alike, and Ma began earning leading roles.

 In 1998, Ma filmed the ever-popular TV series, "Healing Hands", but unlike his carefree and sunny disposition Dr. Joe character in the said series, from 1998 until his mother's death, Ma was actually deeply depressed over the rapidly declining health of his mother, a cancer patient of 22 years.
 His mother's death in July 1999 totally devastated him.
 For months he isolated himself in his bedroom to deal with the pain of losing his beloved mother.
 Ma eventually put aside his pain to get on with his life.
 In 2002 he set up a publishing company, and in the same year he published the first of his book series of: Steven Ma's True Tales of Society with Why Suicide?
 (2002) followed up Steven Ma's Tales of Society: I Am the Patient's Family (2003).

 Ma's portrayal of the historical figure Cho Chik in the drama Where the Legend Begins (2002) was both a popular and critical success.
 Following Where was the popular but critically mixed Perish in the Name of Love (2003), a 30-part television drama remake of the famous Cantonese opera Di Nü Hua.
 Gradually, Ma began filming more dramas with historical or period backgrounds, in which Ma subsequently became known for.

-2005-2006
+2005–2006

 Ma made acting in the series Virtues of Harmony II, the modern spin-off of the sitcom, Virtues of Harmony, he collaborated with the winner of the 2004 Miss Chinese International Pageant, Linda Chung.

 Ma is also the first actor to win the My Favourite Male Character award at the 2006 TVB Anniversary Awards through his performance in the 2006 low-budget period drama Safe Guards (2006).

-2007-2011
+2007–2011

 In 2007, Ma performed in The Brink of Law and A Change of Destiny.
-In the same year, Ma starred in Steps which he have been nominated in TVB Anniversary Award for Best Actor (Top 10), nominated in TVB Anniversary Award for My Favourite Male Character (Top 10) and nominated in Astro Drama Awards for Most Unforgettable Kiss (with Bernice Liu).
+In the same year, Ma starred in Steps which he has been nominated in TVB Anniversary Award for Best Actor (Top 10), nominated in TVB Anniversary Award for My Favourite Male Character (Top 10) and nominated in Astro Drama Awards for Most Unforgettable Kiss (with Bernice Liu).